 I was able to find a few that partnered with professional prep companies and offered instruction for as little as $135 for the whole course.

-It included Math Review, Verbal Review, Biology Review, Chemistry Review as well as two full-length proctored practice tests.
+It included Math Review, Verbal Review, Biology Review, and Chemistry Review as well as two full-length proctored practice tests.

 These classes are also sometimes given by local community educational centers.
 They’re available usually in the spring semester.
 You may want to check for these options by visiting the websites of your pedagogical institutions.

 Here are the average SAT scores in the US throughout history (click to enlarge).